 Electrons in the conduction band and holes in the valence band are considered "free" carriers in the sense that they can move throughout the semiconductor lattice that makes up the crystal structure of the material.
 A simple, but in most cases adequate description of carrier movement views each carrier as moving in a random direction at a certain velocity.

 The carrier moves in this random direction for a distance called the scattering length before colliding with a lattice atom.
-Once the collision takes place, the carrier moves away in a different random direction.
+Once the collision (scattering event) takes place, the carrier moves away in a different random direction.

 The velocity of the carriers is determined by the temperature of the lattice.
 The thermal velocity is an average carrier velocity.
 Carriers have a thermal velocity that is normally distributed around this average thermal velocity.
 Therefore, some carriers having a greater velocity and some lower.